Confidentiality of Student Records

 The institution reserves the right to disclose directory information.
-Directory information may be released without the student’s consent.
-Any student who does not want the following directory information disclosed, must complete a Suppression of Directory Information Request form (forms are available in the Admissions and Records Office) and submit it to the Admissions and Records Office.
+Directory information may be released without the student's consent.
+Any student who does not want the following directory information disclosed, must contact the Records Office and submit it to the Admissions and Records Office.
 The following information is considered directory information at Southwest:

 - Telephone number